Ignacio-Antequera/Ignacio-Antequera/README.md

 # Hi there! 👋 I'm Ignacio Antequera Sanchez

 ## About Me
-I'm an AI researcher on a journey to blend the worlds of mathematics and computer science.
-Just graduated from college with a dual bachelor's degree in Mathematics and Computer Science, my passion lies in the realms of AI, machine learning, data engineering, and software development.
+I'm an AI Research Scientist on a journey to blend the worlds of mathematics and computer science.
+Recently graduated from college with a dual bachelor's degree in Mathematics and Computer Science and currently pursuing Master's degree in Data Science & Computer Engineering.

+My passion lies in the realms of AI, machine learning, data engineering, and software development.

+Good luck is no accident.
+It's the result of preparation meeting opportunity, and you are its creator.

 ## 🚀 My Goals
 - 🌟 To innovate, create, and bring ideas to life through code.